 Penalty: $22 000.

+[Clause 9 inserted by No. 13 of 2005 s.
+32.]

 10. Duties of manufacturers in relation to plant and substances

 (1) A manufacturer of any plant that the manufacturer knows or ought reasonably to expect will be used by members of the workforce engaged in a pipeline operation must take all reasonably practicable steps —